IntelliSound/intelliSound-Server/README.md

 ## Overview

 The intelliSound API allows a client to create and train a simple predictive neural network.
-The network is based on a simple perceptron model, which is a feed forward neural network.
+The network is based on a simple perceptron algorithm, which is a feed forward neural network.
+A neural network is trained on a simple audio waveform, and the neural network will learn to predict this pattern.
+When activated, it will take a random noise seed, and attempt to build its own version of the audio waveform it has been trained on, based on that seed input.

 ## Getting Started

+A basic understanding of npm, git, aws S3, and ES6 is assumed.
+To build your own server, first fork/clone this repo and do an `npm i`.
+Set up an aws bucket, and create the relevant env variables in a .env file.
+In the .env, setup the PORT, MONGODB_URI, and SECRET_SALT variables with the values relevant to your deployment.
+The SECRET_SALT should be a long string of randomly generated characters, as this is used to sign the token seed during encryption.
+Also set in the .env file your relevant aws S3 keys, your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_BUCKET.

 ## Models

+## Routes

 ## Technologies Used
 ### Production